Dilation & Curettage (D&C): How it Is Done, Recovery & More

 What Are the Main Methods for Performing a D&C Procedure?

-There are two main methods for performing a Dilation and Curettage (D&C) procedure.
+Two main methods exist for performing a Dilation and Curettage (D&C) procedure.
 In both methods, the doctor administers a local anesthetic to numb the vagina and cervix.
 Then, a speculum is inserted into the vagina to dilate the cervix gently.

 The D&C procedure is then carried out using one of the following methods: